Help! I Hit an Object in the Road

 Hitting an object lying in the road can cause front end damage and undercarriage damage to your vehicle, not to mention damage to yourself or other passengers.
 Whether the object is debris dropped by a pickup truck, a pothole, or a fallen tree, you are looking at a collision claim on your car insurance.
 Expect to pay a deductible when filing a collision claim.
 In this case, it will be considered an at-fault claim, which will affect your car insurance rates in the future, unless you have purchased accident forgiveness.

 Insurance carriers consider objects in the road avoidable accidents, which makes it an at-fault accident.
 In most cases, it will be worth it to file a claim.
-But if the damage is insignificant, it could make more sense not to.
+However, if the damage is insignificant, it could make more sense not to file a claim.

 Should I File a Claim?